 In years 1 and 2, all instruction takes place on the campus of the Paul L. Foster School of Medicine with the exception of the community-clinic experience component of the Society, Community, and Individual (SCI) course.
 Students in this course spend one-half day per month in community based clinic settings.
 To promote comparable educational experiences, the course director created a set of detailed activity descriptions outlining session goals and objectives.
-She also developed a checklist summarizing the expectations.
+She also developed a checklist summarizing the expectations of the session that the clinic preceptor completes to document that the student met expectations.
 Finally, the SCI course director meets with the community-clinic preceptors in groups and individually to describe the program and to answer questions.